-Achieving success as an Amazon FBA business is all about generating sales and increasing profit margins.
+Achieving success as an Amazon FBA business is about generating sales and increasing profit margins.
 While advertising fees might be under your control, you can’t necessarily control how many sales you make or how much money you spend on each one.
-That’s why it’s critical to have a good understanding of cash flow management.
+That’s why having a good understanding of cash flow management is critical.

 How to track the cash flow cycle for Amazon FBA businesses?

-Cash flow management refers to the steps an individual takes to ensure that there is enough cash on hand to meet current and future obligations.
-This includes day-to-day expenses, unexpected financial surprises, taxes owed to the federal government or state agencies, short-term loans you’ve taken out to cover income gaps and other liabilities.
+Cash flow management refers to an individual’s steps to ensure enough cash on hand to meet current and future obligations.
+This includes day-to-day expenses, unexpected financial surprises, taxes owed to the federal government or state agencies, short-term loans you’ve taken out to cover income gaps, and other liabilities.

-Two ways to keep track of your incoming and outgoing funds for amazon FBA stores are:
+2 ways to keep track of your incoming and outgoing funds

-This calculates all the important things for you, automatically.
-It is recommended to use the Amazon FBA Calculator as it is very simple and easy to use and you only have to enter a few numbers and it will do all this for you: https://www.youtube.com/watch?v=eL4DzerkUfg
+This calculates all the important things for you automatically.
+It is recommended to use the Amazon FBA Calculator as it is straightforward to use you only have to enter a few numbers, and it will do all this for you: